griffisben/griffis_soccer_analysis/README.md

             fbref_file_path = 'C:/Users/Ben/From Mac/Python/'
            )
 ```

+## Similarity Scores

+Similarity scores are purely based on the *style*, not *quality* of a player, league, or team.
+They are generated from over 35 variales (all z-scores so they are the same scale) and use Cosine Similarity.
+This is a pretty standard method, and StatsBomb uses Cosine Similarity as one method for their similar player search.

 ## Similarity Examples
 For a Juypter Notebook file with example code & output and more info on each variable, please [see this file](https://github.com/griffisben/griffis_soccer_analysis/blob/main/griffis_soccer_analysis%20examples.ipynb)